-Admission to the MSSW program is based on the following requirements:
+Admission to the M.S.S.W. program is based on the following requirements:

 - 1. A bachelor's degree from a regionally accredited institution, an institution accredited by another organization recognized by the Council on Higher Education Accreditation (CHEA), or an equivalent degree from a similarly recognized or accredited foreign institution. - 2.
 Preparation in the social sciences (at least three-fourths of the undergraduate work should be in the social sciences, humanities, physical sciences, and other liberal arts subjects). - 3.
-A liberal arts perspective with course work from at least four of these five areas: - a. economics or mathematics - b. government, political science, or history - c. sociology or anthropology - d. psychology - e. philosophy, literature, or the arts - 4.
-U.S. degree holders must have a minimum GPA of 2.7 out of a possible 4.0 on all undergraduate work and a minimum GPA of 3.0 out of a possible 4.0 on all previous graduate work.
+A liberal arts perspective with course work from at least four of these five areas: - a. economics or mathematics - b. government, political science, or history - c. sociology or anthropology

+- d. psychology - e. philosophy, literature, or the arts - 4.
+U.S. degree holders must have a minimum GPA of 2.7 out of a possible 4.0 on all undergraduate work and a minimum GPA of 3.0 out of a possible 4.0 on all previous graduate work\.
 Individuals with degrees from foreign institutions must have a minimum of 3.0 on a 4.0 scale on all undergraduate work and a minimum of 3.3 on a 4.0 scale on all previous graduate work.
-Grading systems other than the 4.00 scale are evaluated, upon receipt of transcripts, in accordance with standard practice.

-- 5. All applicants applying for admission to the Advanced Standing program must have a cumulative undergraduate GPA of 2.7 or higher, must have an undergraduate major in social work from a C.S.W.E. accredited program (BSW or BSSW). - 6.
+Grading systems other than the 4.00 scale are evaluated, upon receipt of transcripts, in accordance with standard practice. - 5.
+All applicants applying for admission to the Advanced Standing program must have a cumulative undergraduate GPA of 2.7 or higher, must have an undergraduate major in social work from a C.S.W.E. accredited program (B.S.W. or B.S.S.W.) and must have graduated within 5 years of entry to the M.S.S.W. program. - 6.
 Personal qualifications acceptable for entrance into the professional practice of social work.